 When preparing the batter for your Orange Cake, the unbaked batter is very light which can leak.
 To prevent this, it is recommended to use a plain cake tin rather than a springform.
 In case you only have a springform cake tin, a useful tip is to place the tin onto a baking tray before pouring in your cake batter.
 This simple step will help in keeping your baking process tidy and hassle-free.

 Absolutely!
 It can be made a day in advance to allow ample time for the syrup to soak into the cake.
-It can be stored covered for up to 5 days, though it is recommended to enjoy it within the first 48 hours for the best flavor.
+It can be stored covered for up to 5 days in an airtight container, though it is recommended to enjoy it within the first 48 hours for the best flavor.

 Yes, you can freeze Portokalopita.
 Ensure it has cooled completely, then wrap it tightly and place in a freezer-safe container.
 It can be frozen for up to a month.
 Thaw it in the refrigerator overnight before enjoying.